JustAnyones/Plugin-creator-website/docs/docs/draft-types/data.md

 ### text
 ::: type: string

 Description, usually of the building.
+Should be English if distributed.

+**By default**, the value will be null.

 ### text id
 ::: type: string